papaChick/eshop/README.md

 ```
 "Changes" clearly states that it is an object of product which its attributes are the incoming changes inputted by the user, and "product" states that it is the object being modified.

-The functions in the source code are broken down to it's smallest form.
+The functions in the source code are broken down to its smallest form.
 It's written to perform a single task and be small in size.
 For example:
 ```java
 public Product findById(UUID id) {
     for (Product product : productData) {